Favourites

 (1946, Wyler)

-got home.
-It takes a while to get going and it is a bit soapie in places, but Gregg Toland's deep focus cinematography; the sense of waste; the reluctance to rejoin society; unemployed Dana Andrews wandering through a field of scrapped aeroplanes, Frederick March drifting towards alcoholism, Harold Russell trying to cope with the amputation of both hands… amazing.
-The post-Vietnam (and miserable) Coming Home
+What happened after the Band of Brothers got home.
+It takes a while to get going and it is a bit soapie in parts, but Gregg Toland's deep focus cinematography; the sense of waste; the reluctance to rejoin society; unemployed Dana Andrews wandering through a field of scrapped aeroplanes, Frederick March drifting towards alcoholism, Harold Russell trying to cope with the amputation of both hands… amazing.
+The post-Vietnam (and miserable) Coming Home (1978) tries hard to explore similar ground, but isn't in the same league

 Blade Runner 2049